AlibabaCloudDocs/cdn/intl.en-US/Pricing/Billing method/Billing of basic services.md

 Applicable scenarios: The network traffic fluctuates and the bandwidth usage spikes.
 The daily bandwidth usage is lower than 30%.

-How to purchase: Log on to the[Alibaba Cloud CDN console](https://account.alibabacloud.com/login/login.htm) and make a purchase.
+How to purchase: Log on to the [Alibaba Cloud CDN console](https://account.alibabacloud.com/login/login.htm) and make a purchase.

 ## Pay-by-bandwidth